Gary-XC/Journey-to-AI-Mastery/README.md

 # Journey to AI Mastery
-The documentation of the struggles and challenges of an aspiring AI developer's journey to master essential libraries for AI and deep/machine learning.
+The documentation of the struggles and challenges of an aspiring AI developer's journey to master essential libraries and skills for AI and deep/machine learning.
 To harness the knowledge acquired for developing and implementing deep learning and machine learning projects, both personally and professionally.

 # Timeline:
 ## Deep Learning and Neural Networks